 Fallout 76 setting

-Todd Howard revealed that the Fallout 76 setting will be in West Virginia and that the game will be four times the size of Fallout 4– and we have a decent idea of how the Fallout 76 map looks, too -so expect its map to stretch far beyond West Virginia and even into parts of Maryland and the Capital Wasteland that was Fallout 3’s setting.
+Todd Howard revealed that the Fallout 76 setting will be in West Virginia and that the game will be four times the size of Fallout 4 – and we have a decent idea of how the Fallout 76 locations will look on the map, too – so expect its map to stretch far beyond West Virginia and even into parts of Maryland and the Capital Wasteland that was Fallout 3’s setting.

 The Fallout 76 setting is surprisingly close to the events of the Great War itself with only 25 years separating the two.
 That makes Fallout 76 a prequel to all the other Fallout games, which means you will see a totally different type of wasteland to anything featured before in the series, one where the old world has only recently been destroyed and much of its tech, hardware, and architecture remains, yet to be salvaged ghouls and the other terrifying Fallout 76 monsters, inspired by local folklore.